 History of Valentines Day in Ireland

-Valentine's Day, also known as St. Valentine's Day or the Feast of St. Valentine, is a holiday celebrated on February 14th in many countries around the world.
-It is a day when people express their love and affection for each other, often through the exchange of gifts or cards.
+Valentine's Day, also known as St. Valentine's Day or the Feast of St. Valentine, is a holiday celebrated on February 14th in many countries around the world, including Ireland.
+It is a day when people express their love and affection for each other, often through the exchange of gifts and/or cards.

 The origins of Valentine's Day can be traced back to ancient Rome, where it was originally a celebration of the Roman god of agriculture, Lupercus.
 However, the holiday became more closely associated with love and romance in the 14th and 15th centuries, likely due to the influence of courtly love and chivalrous traditions in literature.